-- Jewelry shall not be worn in a visible pierced area other than the ear. - Tattoos shall be covered at all times. - Hair shall be clean and well-groomed.
-Protective hairstyles under the provision of the Texas CROWN Act are acceptable; however, Mohawks, faux hawks or any unconventional hairstyles are unacceptable.
-Distracting hair colors are also unacceptable. - Hats, caps, or other head coverings are not to be worn inside.
-Hats (hardhats, nets) used as protective wear appropriate for one's job function may be used. - With the approval of their supervisor, employees may wear business casual or other work-appropriate apparel related to their job role. - Make-up should be subtle. - Perfume must be used sparingly. - All administrative staff is expected to dress in a professional manner.
+- Hats, caps, or other head coverings are not to be worn inside.
+Hats (hardhats, nets) used as protective wear appropriate for one's job function may be used. - Make-up should be subtle. - Perfume must be used sparingly. - All administrative staff is expected to dress in a professional manner.